-Our certified SharePoint consultants will plan and architect for all aspects of your Microsoft SharePoint Server 2010 or Microsoft Office SharePoint Server (MOSS) 2007-based collaboration solution, including:
+Our certified SharePoint consultants will plan and architect for all aspects of your Microsoft SharePoint-based collaboration solution, including:

 TSI’s expertise isn’t just limited to solving the technical challenges that often accompany an organization’s vision for SharePoint.
 We are also able to leverage our deep experience with enterprise infrastructure delivery to ensure that the SharePoint solution you need is delivered on time and on budget.
 Our SharePoint solutions will not only meet your immediate business needs and stated objectives, but are also designed for scalability, manageability, and supportability.

 Our delivery methodology is a modified version of the Microsoft Solutions Framework, tailored through experience to better suit the delivery of enterprise collaboration infrastructure.
 Our 6-phased approach is conceptually simple: Envision, Plan, Develop, Test, Deploy and Stabilize.